InternetNZ/defenz-alerts/README.md

 they are already set to a valid value. `USERNAME`, `PASSWORD`, `CLIENT_ID` and `CLIENT_SECRET` are the needed credentials to login to Defenz in order to call the APIs.
 These can be provided as command line parameters as well.

+`NOTE`: The default `INTERVAL` is set to 10 minutes.
+Please don't set it to a lower value as there is delay in API so data might not show up.

 The `EMAIL` section is for setting up SMTP server configurations so the script will be able to email the alerts to the recipients.